rtrussell/BBCSDL/README.md

 * The first character block overwrites szCmdLine, which has minimal utility for the Pico.
 * PAGE has to be raised (by 256 bytes per block) if more than one block of user defined characters is required.

+#### Sound

+By default the GUI build implements sound output using a DAC chip connected to the Pico via I2S.

+The pins used must be specified by PICO_AUDIO_I2S_DATA_PIN and PICO_AUDIO_I2S_CLOCK_PIN_BASE (which they are for the default vgaboard).

+To use PWM instead of I2S for sound output, specify SOUND=I2S with the make command.
+If the board definitioun used for the make specifies PICO_AUDIO_PWM_L_PIN and PICO_AUDIO_PWM_R_PIN then nominally identical (mono) signals will be output on these two pins.
+If these are not specified (which they are not for a BOARD=Pico build) then the PWM output will be on pin 2.

+To disable sound (and thereby free one or two GPIO pins) specify SOUND=N with the make command.

 #### Serial Input and Output